ljs002/RA-Position/README.md

 An interest or background in history is not required but would be a plus.

 **To apply** please [fork](https://help.github.com/articles/fork-a-repo) this repository, edit this document to briefly describe yourself and why you are interested in the position.
-Provide links supporting documentation such as resumes, portfolios, Web sites, etc. Then send a [pull request](https://help.github.com/articles/using-pull-requests) with your changes.
+Provide links to supporting documentation such as resumes, portfolios, Web sites, etc. Then send a [pull request](https://help.github.com/articles/using-pull-requests) with your changes.